Dahoas/QDSyntheticData/papers/rethinking_and_refining_the_distinct_metric.md

 ## Relevant related work

 Jiwei Li, Michel Galley, Chris Brockett, Jianfeng Gao, and Bill Dolan.
 2016.
 A diversity-promoting objec- tive function for neural conversation models.
-2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL HLT 2016 - Pro- ceedings of the Conference, pages 110–119. https://aclanthology.org/N16-1014.pdf
+2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL HLT 2016 - Proceedings of the Conference, pages 110–119. https://aclanthology.org/N16-1014.pdf